JetBrains/mps-coderules/docs/content/overview.md

 The first phase runs in «read action», therefore blocking potential writes, which means the editor may become unresponsive if a write action is requested.
 Ideally the rules should finish quickly and postpone all heavy load to the next phase, which can be run in the background, as the access to `SModel` is no longer necessary.

-In the second phase the constraints program that was created in phase one is evaluated.
-Evaluation starts with a query, which serves as an entry point to the program.
+In the second phase the constraints program that was created in phase one is executed.
+Execution starts with a query, which serves as an entry point to the program.
 For example, type system defines `TYPECHECK` and `CONVERT` queries, aimed at running type checking and testing if a type can be converted to another type, correspondingly.
 Queries are declared in the same aspect model.

 ![](img/overview-convertsto-500.png)
 _(example of a query)_

 In the above example, the query defines two logical variables (A and B) of type `term`, which serve to represent types internally.
-First, both query parameters `to` and `from` are *expanded*, meaning that their `SNode` representations are converted to terms, and then the constraint `convertsTo(A, B)` is activated, kicking off the process of evaluating the program.
+First, both query parameters `to` and `from` are *expanded*, meaning that their `SNode` representations are converted to terms, and then constraint `convertsTo(A, B)` is activated, kicking off the processing of constraints, which is the essence of constraints program execution.
 In case productions triggered by `convertsTo/2` constraint all evaluate to true, the query is deemed successful, and if there is at least one production that evaluates to false, the query fails accordingly.

 One nice feature of using code rules is the ability to abstract away from type structure defined by the language.
 For example, one may decide to represent all primitive types as a term `primitive(kind=<specific kind>)`.
 Terms can also incorporate values as regular Java objects, so creating an inference rule which checks if a particular constant fits the given type, be it an `int` or a `char`, is trivial.